trevorwjames/trevorwjames/README.md

 💬 Check out my daily thoughts on [twitter](https://twitter.com/TrevorWJames1)
 📝 Take a peek at my Medium site [Medium](https://trevorwillemjames.medium.com/)
-🌱 I’m currently learning: how to use Deep learning to better analyze HRV data
+🌱 I’m currently learning: about using dbt for data warehousing
 ⁉️ Ask me about: Anything honestly, im a pretty open book
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/trevorwjames/)
 ⚡ Fun fact: I actually enjoy being cold 🥶 more than I like being hot 🥵